jpawlowski/mta-sts.template/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at julian.pawlowski@gmail.com.
+Any instances of abuse, harassment, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement [here](https://github.com/jpawlowski/mta-sts.template#author).

 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines